Privacy policy

 9.2 Logging

-We may log at least the following information for each access to our website and our other digital presence, insofar as this information is transmitted to our digital infrastructure during such accesses: Date and time including time zone, IP address, Access status (HTTP status code)operating system including user interface and version, browser including language and version, individual sub-page of our website accessed including amount of data transferred, last website accessed in the same browser window (referrer).
+For every visit to our website and our other digital platforms, we may log at least the following information, provided that it is transmitted to our digital infrastructure during such visits: Date and time, including time zone; IP address; access status (HTTP status code); operating system, including user interface and version; browser, including language and version; specific subpages of our website accessed, including the amount of data transferred; the last webpage accessed in the same browser window (referrer).

 We record such information, which may also constitute personal data, in log files.
 The information is required to provide our digital presence in a permanent, user-friendly and reliable manner.
 The information is also required to ensure data security - also by third parties or with the help of third parties.